Bombshell: The Bush Conspiracy Exposed

 It’s undeniable that Bush’s speech was a major political event.
 Former presidents rarely attack sitting presidents, especially those from the same political party.
 But Bush doesn’t deserve such praise.
 The speech was as fundamentally flawed as the speaker was.
 The alternative Bush offered to Trumpism is just a rehash of failed policies, and his criticisms, while valid, are rendered moot by an uncomfortable truth: He’s complicit in the rise of Trumpism.

 You can see why this line of argument is so dangerous to Our Project.
-Jeet Heer has noted how effective is has been so far:
+Jeet Heer has noted how effective it has been so far:

 By 2017, “I miss George Bush” was a tired meme, and yet it has persisted—even among top Democrats in Washington, with House Minority Leader Nancy Pelosi perhaps the worst offender.
 “Did we ever think we would see the day when we would say, ‘Please bring back George W. Bush’?” she asked during a Texas Tribune event in April.
 “We really did work together.”
 The same month, appearing on ABC News, she mistakenly said Bush’s name instead of Trump’s.
 “I’m sorry, President Bush,” she said.
 “I never thought I would pray for the day that you were president again.”
 And in June, she said, “I wish [Bush] were president now.” . . .